hane-smitter/RBAC_node_impl/README.md

    npm run seed
    ```

-   This following users with asssigned roles will be created:
+   The following users with asssigned roles will be created:

    | firstName  | lastName  | role        |
    | ---------- | --------- | ----------- |